HSU-ANT/beaqlejs/README.md

   "RandomizeTestOrder": true,        // <=  Present test sets in a random order "MaxTestsPerRun": -1,              // <=  Only run a random subset of all available
-                                     //     tests, set to -1 to disable "Testsets": [ {...}, {...}, ... ], // <=  Definition of test sets and files, more
+                                     //     tests, set to -1 to disable "AudioRoot": "",                   // <=  path to prepend to all audio URLs in the testsets "Testsets": [ {...}, {...}, ... ], // <=  Definition of test sets and files, more
                                      //     details below
 }